Our Research Reports & Publications

 Unfriendly friendships: Bullying and friendship issues and their impact on young people’s mental health and wellbeing

-This report shares ReachOut’s research findings, along with evidence from academic literature, to support the following recommendations:
+This research report shares ReachOut’s research findings, along with evidence from academic literature, to support the following recommendations:

 • Shift the focus from set definitions of bullying to specific behaviours to ensure we reveal the full scale and complexity of the issue.